-During the year ended 31 December 2023, no new contract had been entered into, renewed or reproduced in relation to the Contractual Arrangements under cloned arrangement as set out in the Company's prospectus ("Prospectus") dated 30 June 2016.

-The Contractual Arrangements in relation to PTIR have remained unchanged and consistent with the disclosure as set out in the Prospectus.
+During the year ended 31 December 2024, no new contract had been entered into, renewed or reproduced in relation to the Contractual Arrangements under cloned arrangement as set out in the Company's prospectus dated 30 June 2016.
+The Contractual Arrangements in relation to PTIR have remained unchanged and consistent with the disclosure as set out in the aforesaid prospectus.